aklump/loft_data_grids/README.md

+## Summary
+This package is a lightweight means of working with data in a grid.
+You can think of this as a lean spreadsheet with rows and columns.

+It allows a single data class to be used to organize your data in a grid, with various output styles so you can easily get a `.csv` file or a `.xlsx` file.

+See the code for more documentation.

 ## Excel (.xls) Support
 1. For `.xlsx` files you will need to grab PHPExcel
 2. This is easy using composer, just navigate to the root folder for loft_data_grids and type